garyv/dice/readme.md

 The models are the most stable part of the application, and has no dependencies on other parts of the application or external services.

-Events may only have depedencies on models
+Events may only have depedencies on models.

 The view is devoid of logic and and dependencies except for simple template variables.